vsoch/gridtest/docs/_docs/getting-started/testing.md

 If you add a new function to your testing library, you probably want to ensure that you've written a test for it.
-Akin to black for code formatting, gridtest provides a gridtest generate --check command to check if a file has all tests written.
+Akin to black for code formatting, gridtest provides a gridtest check command to check if a file has all tests written.
 In the case that all functions are represented, the return code is 0 (and the CI will pass):